yochaigal/cairn/resources/converting-monsters.md

 _**This tells me:**_
 - She's fast, and probably savvy in a fight.
 She probably has higher than average Hit Protection (regular humans have 3 HP). **6 HP**.
 - I don't think foxes have protective hides, and she's otherwise human beside her head. **No Armor**.
 - She is decently strong.
-Normal human is 10 and she's bigger. **12 STR**
+Normal human is 10 and she's bigger. **12 STR**.
 - I can imagine her hunting prey over the snowy tundra.
-She's fast. **14 DEX**
+She's fast. **14 DEX**.
 - Foxes are pretty cunning, right?
-Probably forceful and proactive in a tough situation. **11 WIL**
+Probably forceful and proactive in a tough situation. **11 WIL**.
 - I'd go with **bite (d6)** for the teeth attack, and **claws (d8+d8)**, the same as any two-handed weapon.

 _**In summary, that leaves us with the following opening statblock:**_